VimsecAu/kb/m365/baselines/teams.md

 Access to Teams can be controlled by the user type.
 In this baseline, the types of users are defined as follows:

-1.  **Internal users**: Members of the agency's M365 tenant.
+1.  **Internal users**: Members of the company's M365 tenant.

 2.  **External users**: Members of a different M365 tenant.

-3.  **Business to Business (B2B) guest users**: External users who are formally invited to collaborate with the team and added to the agency's Microsoft Entra as guest users.
-These users authenticate with their home organization/tenant and are granted access to the team by virtue of being listed as guest users on the tenant's Microsoft Entra.
+3.  **Business to Business (B2B) guest users**: External users who are formally invited to collaborate with the team and added to the company's Microsoft Entra as guest users.
+These users authenticate with their home organisation/tenant and are granted access to the team by virtue of being listed as guest users on the tenant's Microsoft Entra.

-4.  **Unmanaged users**: Users who are not members of any M365 tenant or organization (e.g., personal Microsoft accounts).
+4.  **Unmanaged users**: Users who are not members of any M365 tenant or organisation (e.g., personal Microsoft accounts).

-5.  **Anonymous users**: Teams users joining calls who are not authenticated through the agency's tenant; these users include unmanaged users, external users (except for B2B guests), and true anonymous users (i.e., users who are not logged in to any Microsoft or organization account, such as dial-in users[^1]).
+5.  **Anonymous users**: Teams users joining calls who are not authenticated through the company's tenant; these users include unmanaged users, external users (except for B2B guests), and true anonymous users (i.e., users who are not logged in to any Microsoft or organisation account, such as dial-in users[^1]).

 # Baseline Policies